Radk6/MC-Optimization-Guide/modpack-specific/packs-1.12.2.md

 2. Move the pack to Cleanroom Loader
    - **(Prism/MultiMC)** - Download the latest [Cleanroom Loader MMC instance](https://github.com/CleanroomMC/Cleanroom/releases) and copy the `minecraft` (or `.minecraft`) folder from the Nomifactory CEu instance to it.
    - **(CurseForge/Modrinth/ATLauncher/GDLauncher)** - Install the Cleanroom Relauncher mod
+3. Remove Clumps
-3. Update Alfheim, Forgelin-Continuous, Red Core, Simply Jetpacks 2 and VintageFix
+4. Update Alfheim, CensoredASM, Forgelin-Continuous, LibrarianLib-Continuous, Red Core, Simply Jetpacks 2, VintageFix and UniversalTweaks
-4. Install Fugue and Scalar Legacy
+5. Install Fugue and Scalar Legacy
-5. Make sure you have all of [these mods](https://github.com/Radk6/MC-Optimization-Guide/blob/main/mods-n-stuff/1.12.2.md) installed
+6. Make sure you have all of [these mods](https://github.com/Radk6/MC-Optimization-Guide/blob/main/mods-n-stuff/1.12.2.md) installed

-Known issues: Latest Alfheim and Red Core cause issues with GTCEu recipes, DO NOT update them!
+Known issues: Java 25 causes issues, stick with Java 21 for now.

 ## Project Ozone 3